department-of-veterans-affairs/vets-website/content/pages/disability/index.md

   <div class="link">
     <a href="https://vets.gov/disability-benefits/claims-appeal/"><b>File a Notice of Disagreement to Appeal a VA Decision</b></a>
-    <p>If you disagree with our decision on your claim, find out how to file a notice of disagreement and what to expect from the VA appeal process.</p>
+    <p>If you disagree with our decision on your claim, learn how to file an appeal and what to expect from the VA appeal process.</p>
   </div>

   <div class="link">
     <a href="https://ebenefits.va.gov/ebenefits/about/feature?feature=dependent-compensation"><b>Add or Remove a Dependent</b></a>
-    <p>Find out how and when to add a dependent spouse, child, or parent to your VA disability benefits.</p>
+    <p>Find out how and when to add a dependent spouse, child, or parent to—or remove a dependent from—your VA disability benefits.</p>
   </div>

   <div class="link">
     <a href="https://ebenefits.va.gov/ebenefits/about/feature?feature=compensation-pension-claim-status"><b>File Supplemental Forms</b></a>
-    <p>To be added.</p>
+    <p>TBD - need to know where this is going (referencing 21-526b?).</p>
   </div>

   <div class="link">
-    <a href="https://ebenefits.va.gov/ebenefits/about/feature?feature=compensation-pension-claim-status"><b>Upload Documents for a Submitted Claim</b></a>
+    <a href="https://ebenefits.va.gov/ebenefits/about/feature?feature=compensation-pension-claim-status"><b>Upload Documents to Support Your VA Disability Claim</b></a>
-    <p>To be added.</p>
+    <p>Send us evidence (like doctor's reports, medical test results, or service records) to help support your open disability claim.</p>
   </div>

   <div class="link">